akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active-examples.md

 Scala
 :   @@snip [AuctionExample](/akka-persistence-typed-tests/src/test/scala/docs/akka/persistence/typed/AAAuctionExampleSpec.scala) { #phase }

-The closing and closed states are to model waiting for all replicas to see the result of the auaction before actually closing the action.
+The closing and closed states are to model waiting for all replicas to see the result of the auction before actually closing the action.

 Let's have a look at our state class, `AuctionState` which also represents the CRDT in our example.